LUMC/galaxy-launcher/roles/galaxy-docker/README.md

 Copyright 2017 Sequencing Analysis Support Core - Leiden University Medical Center Contact us at: sasc@lumc.nl

-This file is part of galaxy-docker-ansible.
+This file is part of galaxy-launcher.

-galaxy-docker-ansible is free software: you can redistribute it and/or modify it under the terms of the MIT License (Expat) as published by the Open Source initiative.
+galaxy-launcher is free software: you can redistribute it and/or modify it under the terms of the MIT License (Expat) as published by the Open Source initiative.

-You should have received a copy of the MIT License (Expat) along with galaxy-docker-ansible.
+You should have received a copy of the MIT License (Expat) along with galaxy-launcher.
 If not, see
 <https://opensource.org/licenses/MIT>.
 <end license>